-Several dermatophytes, particularly Trichophyton rubrum, T. mentagrophytes, and Epidermophyton floccosum, which invade the "dead" outer layers of the skin, cause athlete's foot, and you may get more than one at a time.
+Several dermatophytes, particularly Trichophyton rubrum, T. mentagrophytes, and Epidermophyton floccosum, which invade the "dead" outer layers of the skin, can also cause athlete's foot, and you may get more than one at a time.
 It can also be complicated by a secondary bacteria infection growing on the weakened, damaged skin.

 It’s best to get a suspected case of athlete’s foot diagnosed by a doctor or qualified health practitioner.
 It is normally diagnosed from the visual appearance, but sometimes small skin samples from the area are sent to a laboratory for confirmation.
 Diabetic patients in particular should seek immediate professional and not try and treat this condition themselves.

 The most effective chemical treatments these days are considered to be the imidazoles, eg miconazole and clotrimazole.
 You should speak to a pharmacist to select an appropriate treatment for you although you can buy a wide range of creams, powders and sprays without a prescription.

 These kill the fungus and need to be applied until a full two weeks after the skin appears to be normal again to fully eradicate any lingering fungal spores.